Helen1987/CarND-Advanced-Lane-Lines/writeup.md

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 I can find them with `cv2.findChessboardCorners`.
 The result chessboard is the same chessboard for all images on a plane z=0.
 So I need to create an array of (x, y) coordinates for expected 9x6 chessboard.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+Then I use the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients with help `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][original_cam]
 ![alt text][undistorted_cam]

+Data usefull for image undistortion I saved into [dist_pickle.p](/dist_pickle.p)

 ###Pipeline (single images)

+To demonstrate the piplein, I will describe how I apply steps to one of the test images like this one:
+![alt text][or_road]
+The code respponsible for image transforming you can find in my [Frame class](/src/Frame.py)

 ####1.
 Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Every time I create a `Frame` object I undistort the image in [constructor](/src/Frame.py#L9).

-![alt text][or_road]
+![alt text][und_road]
-The code of transorming the image into "bird-view" image you can find in my [Frame class](/src/Frame.py)

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+The whole pipeline of image processing you can find in [`process_frame` method](/src/Frame.py#L72).
+Firstly, I apply gaussian blur and histogram equalization to prepare image fot further transformation.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Then I use a combination of color and gradient thresholds to generate a binary image in [`_get_thresholded_image` method](/src/Frame.py#L44).
+Here's an example of my output for this step:

+![alt text][threshhold1]
-![alt text][und_road]
+![alt text][threshhold2]

+I tried different techniques but so far combination of Sobel operator over `x` coordinate of L channel from HLS and threholding of S channel gives the best result (HLS image).
+Though this step is not perfect as we can see from [video2](/output_video/result_challenge_video.mp4) and [video3](/output_video/result_harder_challenge_video.mp4)

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 For all frames I use the same source and destination points.
-I initialize `source_points` and `destination_points` once in `_init_perspective_points` method of [Video class](/src/Video.py) based on video image size.
+I initialize `source_points` and `destination_points` once in [`init` method](/src/Frame.py#L13) based on video image size.
 For region of interest I choose the region you can see on image below.

 ![alt text][roi]